stevenschwenke/WritingAwesomeJavaCodeWorkshop/src/test/java/de/stevenschwenke/java/writingawesomejavacodeworkshop/part1JavaLanguageAndMethods/c05_immutable/immutability.md

 1. class has to have exclusive access to all potential immutable components (create defensive copies from attributes in constructor of immutable class and in all getter-methods) AND
 1. every attributes declared as _final_

-Example code see package _"cc1_withPlainJavaAndAFoundation"_
+Example code for hand-crafted immutable example see package _"cc1_withPlainJavaAndAFoundation"_.

 ### Examples for Immutables in Java
 - Wrapper-classes like Boolean, Integer, Long, ..., String (even if _hash_-method is not _final_)